ibrahim-abdullah16/IBF-Analysis/README.md

 └── run_command.txt
 ```

-The tree above focuses on the main analysis files and intentionally summarizes shapefile components and generated outputs.
+The tree above focuses on the main analysis files and intentionally summarizes shapefile components.

+> **Note:** the repository currently also has a few stray files tracked in git that aren't part of the intended structure: `.Rhistory` (empty R history file), `data/sample/midhili/New Microsoft Excel Worksheet.xlsx`, and `data/sample/sitrang/~$Forecasted_Impact_2dlt.xlsx` (an Excel lock file, created automatically while that workbook is open).
+These are left out of the tree above; consider removing them from git (`git rm` them) and adding `*.xlsx#` / `~$*` and `.Rhistory` to `.gitignore` so they don't get re-committed.
+>
+> Note also that `outputs/` is listed in `.gitignore` for locally-generated results, but the sample outputs shown above are currently committed to git anyway — worth double-checking that's intentional (e.g. distributing example output for reviewers) rather than accidental.

 ## Running the workflow